Service Notice | June 2023

 Customers should have brush at the curb by 7 a.m. on your scheduled collection day.
 If there is a high volume of customers with brush collection on a given day, Waste Management might not collect brush until the following day.

 City of Boerne Brush Collection

-Crews from the City of Boerne conduct a separate brush collection starting on the first of every month.
-This collection is for larger amounts of brush and limbs.
-Customers must schedule this brush collection no later than the last working day of the month before collection.
+Crews from the City of Boerne conduct a separate brush collection during the third week of the month.
+Customers must schedule this brush collection no later than the last business day before the third week of the month.

 Customers can schedule one brush collection through the city per calendar year at no charge.
 Each additional brush collection will be charged at $25 plus tax on your next utility bill.
 To schedule a brush collection from the city: